A quality-enforcement framework that blocks non-compliant code edits until issues are resolved.

 Gate Ignore Directives

-/* paw:gate:* ignore */ suppress ALL gates (whole file)
+/* paw:gate:* ignore */ ALL gates, whole file

 /* paw:gate:* ignore */

-// Use only on generated files — suppresses every gate for the whole file
+// Use on generated files only — suppresses every gate

 /* paw:gate:antipatterns:console-log ignore */